Most mobile phones are able to track your steps automatically, but there are some minimum requirements for this feature to work.

-- In the Omada app, click the three horizontal bars to open your sidebar.
+- In the Omada app, tap the three horizontal bars to open your sidebar menu.

-- Next to the words "Auto Step Tracking", tap on the box so that that the checkmark appears (box should appear green with a white checkmark).
+- Next to the words "Auto Step Tracking", tap on the box so that that the checkmark appears (box should appear blue with a white checkmark).

 - Make sure that all toggles are green.
 Then click "Done"

-2. Tap on "More" in the top right corner of the screen
+2. Tap on the 3 dots in the top right corner of the screen.

 Instructions for non-Samsung phones